-For me, this chilled soup captures the pure flavor of corn at its peak.
+This chilled soup captures the pure flavor of corn at its peak.
 I also love how the addition of the not-too-spicy shrimp salad plays off the clean flavor of the corn and makes this soup a little more substantial.
 If you want to make a meal out of this, serve with a simple salad of mixed greens.

 Sometimes the simplest recipes get over complicated.
-To make a soup that actually tastes like fresh corn, I use a combination of corn stock, fresh corn kernels and a little diced onion.
+To make a corn soup that actually tastes like fresh corn, I use a combination of corn stock, fresh corn kernels and a little diced onion.
 That’s it.

 The key to this soup is to use the fresh corn kernels, which are loaded with sugar.
 Seek out freshest corn as possible.
-Once corn is picked, it begins to loose its sweetness as the sugars convert into starch.
+Once corn is picked, it begins to lose its sweetness as the sugars convert into starch.

-How to Make Corn Stock
+How To Make Corn Stock

 Summer Corn Soup with Shrimp Salad